Is it important that I know how you calculate your costs?

 How many decimal places can I enter inside Buildxact?

-Buildxact currently allows you to enter up to 4 decimal places for unit cost per item, this applies across the whole system.
-Quantity allows for 3 decimal places.
+Buildxact currently allows you to enter up to four (4) decimal places for unit cost per item, this applies across the whole system.
+Quantity allows for three (3) decimal places.

-A common question is how can I enter an item that I have a cost for that is more than 4 decimal places, eg the cost of a single nail in a box of 100 nails.
-In this case we suggest rather than trying to enter the single item cost, changing the UOM to 'Box' and setting the price of the item per box.
+A question we're often asked is how to enter an item that has a cost with more than four (4) decimal places, for example, the cost of a single nail in a box of 100 nails.
+In this case we suggest changing the UOM to 'Box' and setting the price of the item per box, rather than the cost for the individual item.

 Each item will have a few stored values.